openupm/openupm/docs/docs/adding-upm-package.md

 - Pure upm package
 - Upm package at a sub-folder
-- Upm package at a sub-folder and upm branch
+- Upm package at a sub-folder with upm branch

 #### Pure Upm Package